Best No-Credit-Check Security Systems of 2026

 3. abode - Best No Contract Security System

-Equipment Costs Packages starting at $159.99 Monitoring Options Professional and DIY Monitoring Costs Starting at $169 per year for the first year ($14.08 per month) Contract Lengths Month-to-month or Yearly Installation Options DIY or professional Smart Platform Integration Alexa, Google Home, and Apple HomeKit abode Overview
+Equipment Costs Packages starting at $149.99 Monitoring Options Professional and DIY Monitoring Costs Starting at $26.99 Contract Lengths Month-to-month or Yearly Installation Options DIY or professional Smart Platform Integration Alexa, Google Home, and Apple HomeKit

 We like abode’s no-strings-attached philosophy.
 Everything from the equipment choices to the professional monitoring plans is optional.
 Of course, you’ll need some equipment to make it a home security system, but abode makes it easy to get started with its kits.
-These packages cover the basics and start from $379.99.
+These packages cover the basics and start from $69 for the Smart Security Kit.
 You can add on more equipment at any time and activate monitoring whenever you feel you need it.
 You can even switch it off any time.

 We started with the Iota All-in-One Security Kit and integrated it with all the smart devices we already own.
 Abode also works with pretty much every smart home device on the market.
 From major brands like Alexa and Google Home to standardized smart home formats that tons of small companies use, like Z-Wave and Zigbee.
 So, you can potentially save even more money by integrating all the smart home products you already own into one security system.